 Halt!
 Das ist noch gutgegangen und die Fischlein sehen's mit Bangen.

 Stop!
-That still went well and the little fish watch it with fear.
+That just barely turned out ok and the little fish watch it with fear.

 Robert, halt!
 Dein Schirm fliegt fort.